HerbyW/Tu-95MR/README.md

 # Tu-95MR
-Tulolev TU-95 MR for Flightgear by HerbyW
+Tupolew TU-95 MR for Flightgear by HerbyW